NextGenPotato/NeuraBrowser/README.md

 ---

 ## Important:
-The latest version (1.0 Alpha Build 1.5) is the first build of NeuraBrowser to be released to the public for testing and feedback purposes.
-Some features may not be stable or work at all and they're being worked on in the next Alpha build.
+As of the latest build, NeuraBrowser is still in Alpha with a lot of features to add and cleaning up to do.
+This project was published for testing and feedback purposes.

 ## 🚀 Features